-With over a decade of experience working on grassroots solutions to these challenges, Hope for Children has built an expert team of Ethiopian and Australian staff members who specialise in child, youth and community issues including the following:
+With over a decade of experience working on grassroots solutions to these challenges, Hope for Children has built an expert team of Ethiopian and International staff members who specialise in child, youth and community issues including the following:

 - Orphans and vulnerable children

 - Human trafficking prevention and rehabilitation

 - Community health (including adolescent sexual reproductive health, HIV/AIDS prevention & treatment and family planning)

 Underpinning all of our work is a belief in strong communities and human potential.